scanberg/mdutils/README.md

 # mdutils
-Core utils for reading, analysis and visualization of MD data.
+Core utils for reading, analysing and visualizing MD data.